piperchester/HungryTiger/README.md

 HungryTiger
 ===========

-Hungry Tiger as a site that uses RIT's data API to inform users about currently open restaurants.
+HungryTiger is a site that scrapes RIT's data to inform users about restaurants currently open on campus.